Andrejs1979/games-neltify/src/pages/get-started/index.md

 image: /img/example.jpg
 heading: Create your first ad in just a few steps
 description: >-
-  Caragents makes it easy to show the world what’s unique about your business, so you can reach customers searching for what you offer.
+  CARAGENTS makes it easy to show the world what’s unique about your business, so you can reach customers searching for what you offer.
 subheading: Let them promote your brand on Instagram.
 blurbs: